rabbibotton/clog/QLOT.md

 (clog-tools:clog-builder :project :qtest)
 ```

+To update your local quicklisp use (ql:update-all-dist) or in CLOG Builder
+Options -> Update CLOG Builder

+If you used qlot and or added directly to the qlfile use (qlot:update :name-of-system)

 To make things easier create a file say - ql and chmod 775
 ```
 sbcl --eval "(ql:quickload :qlot)" \